KDWN: From music station to talk radio

 KDWN first came on the air on April 7, 1975.
 It was founded by A.J.
 Williams and Jack Reeder.
 Williams owned KTYM-AM-FM in Inglewood, California, and also owned television station KAIL in Fresno.
 Reeder was the chief engineer of KRLA in Los Angeles.
 Reeder died, leaving his half of the station to Williams, who owned the station until his death in 2005.

 The station began by broadcasting a full service format of middle of the road music, news, sports and talk.
 The music format lasted longer on KDWN than on most AM radio stations of the day.
 In the 1970s, many AM stations were leaving music formats to FM, and switching over to talk programming.
-From 1978-1985, KDWN also was hosting sports talk at night, with 'The Stardust Line' on Sunday nights.
-'The Stardust Line', broadcasting from The Stardust Resort and Casino, was hosted by Lem Banker and NFL football great Jim Brown.
+From 1978 to 1985, KDWN also was hosting sports talk at night, with 'The Stardust Line' on Sunday nights.
+'The Stardust Line', broadcasting from The Stardust Resort and Casino, was hosted by Lee Pete and NFL football great Jim Brown.
 For West Coast sports fans, KDWN was the first early source for betting lines and sports information from Nevada.

 KDWN's transition from music to talk began slowly.
 In the late 1970s, KDWN aired a mix of music and some talk during the day.
 In January 1980, KDWN began broadcasting talk around the clock.
 KDWN was the top news/talk outlet in the Las Vegas radio market and won an award for its coverage of the 1980 MGM Grand Fire.

 Unlike most Las Vegas-area stations, KDWN remained locally owned, even as most of its competitors were bought out by large radio corporations such as Clear Channel Communications and Infinity Broadcasting.
 The continuity of ownership kept a consistent style of station sound.
 The station continued to rely on experienced, yet older, hosts who may have had been with the station since it began broadcasting in the talk radio format.
 The station did well in the ratings as one of the first generation of talk radio stations.
 Call screening was not used until recently.